-Furthermore, although the continued uncertainty in Bulgaria's energy sector has increased pressure for reforms in the energy supply market, for modernisation of major energy-consuming industries of Bulgaria through the implementation of energy-efficient technologies and for the modernisation of production facilities, there can be no assurance that these reforms and modernisations will be implemented or will succeed.
-Disruption in Bulgaria's energy supply may have a material adverse effect on its economy and as a result, may have an adverse effect on Bulgaria's ability to repay principal and make payments of interest on the Notes
+In addition, the continued uncertainty in Bulgaria's energy sector has increased pressure for the modernisation of major energy-consuming industries of Bulgaria through the implementation of energy-efficient technologies and for the modernisation of production facilities.
+There can be no assurance, however, that these reforms and modernisations will be implemented or will succeed.
+In addition, Bulgaria is involved in several litigation and arbitration proceedings.
+Should the results of these be awarded to the claimants in these matters, the settlement amounts would be material (see "Republic of Bulgaria - Legal Proceedings").
+In particular, if the arbitration proceedings commenced by Atomstroyexport JSC against the National Electricity Company ("NEK") result in the full claim amount being awarded, it may require Government support to prevent an impact on NEK's ability to continue operations.
+Disruption in Bulgaria's energy supply may have a material adverse effect on its economy and as a result, may have an adverse effect on Bulgaria's ability to repay principal and make payments of interest on the Notes.